chung-leong/react-seq/examples/transition/README.md

       } else ...
 ```

 This screen has two buttons.
-We have to await two possible promises: `charlie` or `delta`.
+We have to await two promises: `charlie` or `delta`.
 The promise fulfillment
 value will be either `{ charlie: ... }` or `{ delta: ... }`.
 If it's the former, then we go to the Charlie section:

 ```js